srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 He is obviously happy about it(Why wouldn't he be? :P) and says he would rather be obsessed about something that has good value.

-He says it makes customers happy to have ornaments and it is what the whole world is about.(deep :P)
+He says it makes customers happy to have ornaments and he said, "Son, it is what the whole world is going after".(Wisdom i guess!!)

 **Conclusion:**